The-Policy-Posse/Social_Media_Final/README.md

 5. **Classification Model Preprocessing**: Preparing both labeled and unlabeled datasets for training machine learning models, involving text cleaning, normalization, and label encoding.
 6. **Model Development**: Building and fine-tuning multi-label classification models based on transformer architectures (RoBERTa) to accurately categorize posts into multiple policy areas.
 7. **Evaluation and Results**: Assessing model performance using robust metrics and presenting comprehensive results to validate the effectiveness of the classification approach.

 By integrating these components, the project not only facilitates the classification of social media content but also provides a scalable framework for analyzing policy-related discussions across various platforms.
 Whether you're a data scientist, policy analyst, or researcher, this repository offers valuable tools and insights to explore the intersection of social media and policy discourse.

+By integrating these components, the project not only facilitates the classification of social media content but also provides a scalable framework for analyzing policy-related discussions across various platforms.
+Whether you're a data scientist, policy analyst, or researcher, this repository offers valuable tools and insights to explore the intersection of social media and policy discourse.